AMSoulAres/Rainmeter_Modifier_App/README.md

 # Rainmeter_Modifier_App
 App to modify "Ageo - Time and Date" and "Minimalist 2 - System" skins in Rainmeter.
 (Both .ini files to them in here)

-This code will run an app with that modify the .ini files to update the information, there's color selecting for the Day's Number and the System info individually and the Month and Week Day font color are changed together.
+The app will modify the .ini files to update the information, there's color selecting to change the color of the number, month , day and the system specs.
+You can also change the font of each one and set a gradient for the color.
+(Look at the screenshots)

-Notice you may change the paths and place the paths to your Rainmeter Skins .ini files.
-It's usually on "C:\Users\#USER#\Documents\Rainmeter\Skins" then "\Ageo\Time" and Date(Big Number,Month and Day) for the Time and Date skin and "\Minimalist 2\System" for the system info(RAM and CPU percentages of use and Free Space in Disk).
+Notice you may select the folder when the app runs for the first time.
+It's usually on "C:\Users\#USER#\Documents\Rainmeter\Skins" selecting this folder is enough for the program. then "\Ageo\Time and Date"(Big Number,Month and Day) for the Time and Date skin and "\Minimalist 2\System" for the system info(RAM and CPU percentages of use and Free Space in Disk).

-Both .ini files are changed so you have to substitute it in the folders.
-Link to install skins in rainmeter "https://www.deviantart.com/apexxx-sensei/art/Ageo-788359446"
+Both .ini files are changed so you have to substitute it in the folders.Again, it's usually in "C:\Users\#USER#\Documents\Rainmeter\Skins" but for each skin will have a separate locale so "\Ageo\Time and Date"(Big Number,Month and Day) for the Time and Date skin and "\Minimalist 2\System" for the system info(RAM and CPU percentages of use and Free Space in Disk).
+Link to install skins in rainmeter "https://www.deviantart.com/apexxx-sensei/art/Ageo-788359446", the system one is default in rainmeter.

-Also download the "app.py" file so the main "Modify_Rainmeter" may run

-To create an app .exe using the VSCode or other IDE use "pip install pyinstaller" command then use "pyinstaller --onefile --noconsole Modify_Rainmeter.py"